-Our order backlog was approximately \$7.4 million as of December 31, 2009 and 2008, respectively.
+Our order backlog was approximately \$5.4 million as of December 31, 2010 and \$7.4 million as of December 31, 2009.
 We include in backlog only those orders for which we have received valid purchase orders.
 Purchase orders may be cancelled at any time prior to shipment.
 Our backlog as of any particular date may not be representative of actual sales for any succeeding period.
 We typically ship our backlog at any given time within 90 days.